gered/pso_gc_tools/gen_qst_header.md

 **This tool is NOT required if you are using the "bindat_to_gcdl" tool also included in this repository.
 That tool automatically generates the necessary header information in an identical manner to how this tool does.**

+It is probably not necessary to use this tool to be perfectly honest.
+It was something I originally created thinking I would need it, but then realized that I did not ("bindat_to_gcdl" evolved and basically rendered this tool redundant for me).
+It is still included here just for completeness sake.

 ## Usage

 Given two quest `.bin` and `.dat` files ...